 What is a PCT application?

 PCT stands for Patent Cooperation Treaty, an internationally recognized system for initiating worldwide utility patent coverage with a single filing.
-Under the PCT, an applicant can file a single patent application with the U.S. Patent and Trademark Office (USPTO) and designate multiple member PCT countries for coverage.
+Under the PCT, an applicant can file a single international patent application with the U.S. Patent and Trademark Office (USPTO) and designate multiple member PCT countries for coverage.

 Will a PCT application directly result in an issued patent?